-Both my parents love to grow things, be it beautiful gardens, exotic produce (finger limes) or just good old vegetables.
+Both my parents love to grow things, be it beautiful gardens, exotic produce (finger limes) or just good simple vegetables.
 Every time my mother comes to Sydney she will have goodies from the farm on the far south coast, pumpkins, bush lemons & king proteas are often part of my still life photos.

-For more still life inspiration take a look at the blog of Kim Klassen who runs online workshops and has a lovely feed on instagram ‘my still Sunday competition’ which i try and join in on most weekends.
+For more still life inspiration take a look at the blog of Kim Klassen who runs online workshops and has a lovely feed on instagram ‘my still Sunday competition’ which I try and join in on most weekends.
 Hope you had a great Sunday today !
 X Brooke